LokeshPareek089/LokeshPareek089-Capstone-Project-MAT496/README.md

 - [DONE] Step 1: Create a virtual environment, install required libraries, and set up the initial LangGraph state.
 - [DONE] Step 2: Build a summarization node that produces a short neutral summary.
 - [DONE] Step 3: Build a node that extracts claims and separates facts from opinions in a structured format.
-- [TODO] Step 4: Add a web search tool (like Tavily or SerpAPI) and send selected claims for checking.
+- [DONE] Step 4: Add a web search tool (like Tavily or SerpAPI) and send selected claims for checking.
-- [TODO] Step 5: Build a fact-checking node that marks claims as supported, contradicted or unclear, along with source links.
+- [DONE] Step 5: Build a fact-checking node that marks claims as supported, contradicted or unclear, along with source links.
 - [TODO] Step 6: Build a language analysis node that detects loaded or emotional wording.
 - [TODO] Step 7: Build a scoring node that combines facts and language cues to produce a final bias score and stance.
 - [TODO] Step 8: Add human reviewing breakpoints for low-confidence or conflicting results.